Thdub/Batch_Scripts/README.md

     - WinDefenderToggle : Toggle Windows Defender On or Off

     Program launchers
-        - RegWorkshopX64_TI : Launches Registry workshop as Trusted Installer (requires NSudo)
+        - RegWorkshopX64_TI : Launch Registry workshop as Trusted Installer (requires NSudo)
         - StartAcronisBackupWithServices : Start Acronis Backup with its required services and disable them again after closing.
         - StartAcronisTrueImageWithServices : Start Acronis True Image with its required services.
         - StartServerManagerWithServices : Start Server Manager with its required services.
         - StartWord : Start Microsoft Word with its (useless) required service and disable right away.

     ScreenSnip
-        - ScreenSnipActiveWindow : Takes a screenshot of your active/selected window only, like explorer, notepad, or        firefox etc. after 2 seconds delay (which gives you time to open a .txt even), and save it on your desktop with date and time.
+        - ScreenSnipActiveWindow : Take a screenshot of your active/selected window only, like explorer, notepad, or        firefox etc. after 2 seconds delay (which gives you time to open a .txt even), and save it on your desktop with date and time.
-        - ScreenSnipEnhanced : Opens Windows Screen Snip and saves your .png screenshot with date and time directly on your desktop.
+        - ScreenSnipEnhanced : Open Windows Screen Snip and saves your .png screenshot with date and time directly on your desktop.
 You don't need anymore to press save as, or copy/paste clipboard to another application, yeah!!
-        - ScreenSnipFullScreen : Takes a full screen screenshot and save it on your desktop with date and time.
+        - ScreenSnipFullScreen : Take a full screen screenshot and save it on your desktop with date and time.
           Note : Needs Nircmd.
           Replace "C:\Program Files\System Tools\System Utilities\NirCmd\nircmdc.exe" with your own Nircmd path.